EPW80/Pizza-Hunt/README.md

 Clone project.

-Run the following line of code in your terminal to install all the needed packages:
+Run the following line of code in your terminal to install all the necessary packages:

 ```
 npm install